-Have you ever pulled out an almost-forgotten meal prep from the back of your fridge and wondered if it was safe to eat?
+Have you ever pulled out an almost-forgotten meal prep from the back of your fridge and wondered if it was safe to eat or how long do meals last in the fridge?
 Or if it would still even taste good?

 One of the MOST common barriers to meal prep is being unsure about how long meals last in the fridge.